Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Experiments

 \section{Experiments}

-In this section, we validate the properties of the canonical projection $E_q$ as well as the effects of the learned approximation $\Phi(\cdot, \theta^\star)$ in practical vector search settings.
+We validate the properties of the canonical projection $E_q$ as well as the effects of the learned approximation $\Phi(\cdot, \theta^\star)$ in practical vector search settings.
 Since projecting the data with $P_q^\star$ is computationally expensive, we randomly sample a smaller subset of 1,000 points to evaluate the theoretical properties.
-To analyze the learned map $\Phi(\cdot, \theta)$, we use 10,000 samples from each dataset.
-In all approximation experiments, we parameterize the embedding projector $\Phi$ using the same fully connected Multi-Layer Perceptron (MLP) architecture.
+To analyze the learned map $\Phi(\cdot, \theta)$, we use 10,000 samples from the Fashion-MNIST \citep{fashion} dataset.
+In all approximation experiments, we parameterize the embedding projector $\Phi$ using a fully connected Multi-Layer Perceptron (MLP) architecture.
 The full dataset $X$ is projected using the trained MLP, and a VP-tree index is built on the resulting embedding.
-The Infinity Search framework is summarized in Figure~\ref{fig:infinity_pipeline}.
-Details about the neural network architecture, training hyperparameters, and additional experimental results—including settings such as searching for $k \in {5,10}$ nearest neighbors—are provided in Appendix~\ref{app:experiments}.
-The three real-world datasets used are Fashion-MNIST \cite{fashion} with $d=784$, GloVe \cite{pennington2014glove} $d=200$ and Kosarak \cite{bodon2003kosarak} $d=41{,}000$.
+Details about the neural network architecture, training hyperparameters, and additional experimental results—including settings such as searching for $k \in {5,10}$ nearest neighbors or more datasets— are provided in Appendix~\ref{app:experiments}.